 Isolation is the dominant feel of these endless deserts of the South Western United States.
 Each tree and shrub must fend for its own survival.
 Even though they are rooted close together, their energy fields do not touch one another.
 Each one is living its own life adjacent to, but not with, the other life forms in the vicinity.
 It is ironic that I was born in the desert chaparral because it is my least favorite kind of landscape.
 It feels like the kind of place where a person would starve to death, but that death from starvation would be a wanted experience simply to escape the ineffable emotional isolation of being there.
-Some people love this feeling.
-For me, this unfriendly isolation inspires anxiety instead of a sense of peace.

 I have returned to Santa Fe, New Mexico, the place where I was born.
 I decided to visit here for no other reason than intuition.
 Often I will feel a call and a knowing that I have to be somewhere.
 I feel mixed about this condition because on the one hand, it is good to feel my intuition so strongly that it cannot be denied.
 On the other hand, I am not really a person who loves travel.
-So this inner call represents more of an “I must” rather than an “I want to”.
+So this inner call can represent more of an “I must” rather than an “I want to”.
 But it was a welcome opportunity to check up on the progress of the Completion Process observational study.

 Your body was forged from the water belonging to the place you were conceived and gestated.
 Your body responds to it.
 One of the best things you can do on a physical level when you are feeling like you need a re-set is to drink the natural water that can be found in the place your body was forged.
 I have come here to drink it and to soak it in.
 On Sunday, we went to the Ojo Mineral Hot Springs.
 Upon arrival, the place was consumed by an electrical snowstorm.
 While the lightning passed, everyone sat in their swimsuits around the various open fires with the wind blowing snowflakes down from a vicious purple sky.
 We sat in the hot vapor kicking up from the pools.
 People sitting across the pool from you disappeared and then reappeared through the blinding mist as it moved.
 My favorite was the Lithia pool.
 The water in that pool felt light by comparison and sprite-like.
 I was transfixed by a group of three young women with coffee colored skin who kept simultaneously leaning their long black hair back into the spouts where the water flowed into the pool.
 Their exquisite profiles were shining wet.
 They were like a moving painting where the innocence of youth meets the sensuality that belongs to a woman.